Introduction

 Denops requires Deno to be installed on your system.
 Please refer to Deno's official manual for installation instructions.

-After installing Deno, ensure that the deno
+After installing Deno, ensure that the deno command is accessible from your

 Vim.